PRACTICING RESPONSIBLE

 Through animal-handling training programs, dairy families ensure all employees learn proper animal care and treatment on day one.
 Employees learn to understand cow care from the cow’s perspective.

-High quality nutrition is always a priority.
+High quality nutrition is paramount.

 Dairies are designed with the cow in mind.

 Housing, milking parlor design, and the milking schedule all are designed with cow comfort in mind.
+Animal cooling systems, such as fans, misters, and soakers help to keep cows cool on hot days.

 Farmers assure responsible management.